Our Programs

 Healthcare Services

 Our House Health’s Care Delivery Model: A Nursing Model – The nursing model places individuals, families, and communities at the center of care delivery.
-Along with a shared-decision making approach, we provide low-barrier, equitable care for all that empowers our patients and strengthens our communities.
+Along with a shared-decision making approach, we provide low-barrier care for all that empowers our patients and strengthens our communities.
 We deliver the highest quality, holistic care and employ evidence-based practices to promote whole-person well-being and help our patients lead healthier lives.
 Operating from 4 locations throughout metro-Atlanta, our services are free-of-charge and available through walk-in visits.

 Our House Health is a Community Health Program providing: